Your cart is empty

 Who should attend this course?

-This course is ideal for Early Years Practitioners including geo-environmental consultants, remediation contractors and contaminated land regulators who have an introductory knowledge of ground gas, vapour, and water monitoring & sampling which they wish to develop.
+The course is ideal for Early Career Practitioners including geo-environmental consultants, remediation contractors and contaminated land regulators who have a knowledge of ground gas, vapour and water monitoring & sampling which they wish to develop or those more experienced practitioners wishing to refresh their skills.

 Course Prerequisites